0atman/trebetherick.net/content/hotels.md

 # St Moritz Hotel

 ## 1930 - The Underwoods
 The original private residence was commissioned and built in 1930 by Mr. and Mrs. Richard Underwood.
+(Note from the editor...does anyone know what the original house was called before Richard re-named it St Moritz?)
 ## 1939
 During World War II, the house began to home evaccuees.
 ## 1943